Lars Castellucci: Member of the Bundestag, 2013-present

 On 22 September 2013, Castellucci was first elected Member of the German Bundestag.
 From 2013 to 2021, he was a member of Committee on Internal Affairs and member of Committee on the Affairs of the European Union, where he served as his parliamentary group’s rapporteur on asylum and migration.
 He was also deputy chairman of the Parliamentary Advisory Council on Sustainable Development and chairman of the German-Italian Parliamentary Friendship Group.
 Since 2021, he has been serving on the Committee on Economic Cooperation and Development.
-In 2022 he was elected deputy chairman of the Committee of Internal Affairs and Community.
+From 2022 to 2025, he served as deputy chairman of the Committee of Internal Affairs and Community.

 Since 2014, Castelucci has also been serving on the Advisory Committee on Sinti and Roma at the Federal Ministry of the Interior.

 In 2018, Castellucci campaigned to succeed Leni Breymaier as chair of the SPD in Baden-Württemberg; he eventually lost against his competitor Andreas Stoch.